digital-shephard/HopiumBot/README.md

 ## API Integration

-The project integrates with the HopiumCore API for market data and sentiment analysis.
+The project integrates with the HopiumCore API for market data, sentiment analysis, and airdrop tasks.

 ### API Configuration